leonjza/frida-boot/course/2-chapter-2/sleep.md

 ## setup

 For this to work (and to demonstrate) we need three things.
-The target program, `sleep_test` in our case, to run.
-An empty JavaScript file, lets call it `index.js` and finally the `frida` tool booted to inject into `sleep_test`, loading the (empty for now) `index.js`.
+The target program, `pew` in our case, to run.
+An empty JavaScript file, lets call it `index.js` and finally the `frida` tool booted to inject into `pew`, loading the (empty for now) `index.js`.
 So:

-- Run `sleep_test` in a shell.
+- Run `pew` in a shell.
 - Run `touch index.js` in another shell.
-- Run `frida sleep_test -l index.js` in a third shell.
+- Run `frida pew -l index.js` in a third shell.

-With those three steps done, you want to leave the target program `sleep_test` and the `frida` tool running.
+With those three steps done, you want to leave the target program `pew` and the `frida` tool running.
 All we need to do now is edit the `index.js` file.

 I use `tmux`, so my environment at this stage would have 3 panes open at the moment.